muziejus/novel-maps-of-ny-2017/sections/assessment.md

 #### Presentation

 **20%** Throughout the semester, secondary texts have been paired with with primary reading for that day.
-Once during the semester, you will have to choose a secondary text and present on it.
+At the beginning of the semester, you will choose a secondary text and present on it later in the semester.
 The presentation should be 10–15 minutes long.
 It should provide context for the secondary text itself, a summary of the secondary text, and close with suggestions towards how the secondary text enhances our understanding of that day’s primary text.
-The presentation will be accompanied by a short document laying out the same information as the presentation did.
+Slides, etc., are not necessary.
+The presentation will be accompanied by a short document (800 words) laying out the same information as the presentation did to be turned in at the same time as the presentation.

 #### Final essay

-**25%** The final essay is a critical work on one of the primary texts we have
+**20%** The final essay is a critical work on one of the primary texts we have
     read.
 It should build on the reading techniques from the first two essays as well as make use of one of the secondary texts from the course.
     Additionally, it should include some added research, aided by the skills learned at the library.
+It should make use of the writing strategies provided by Graff and Birkenstein.
+This essay should be 1800–2200 words long.